KevinMelilloIEEE/python-google/README.md

-getUserInfo - grab and return all user info for a specific email address. createUser - creates a user based on a specified user record addAlias - add an alias to an account based on a specific email address
+getUserInfo - grab and return all user info for a specific email address. createUser - creates a user based on a specified user record addAlias - add an alias to an account based on a specific email address getGroup - get all the groups an email address is a member of getMembers - get all the members for a specified group addToGroup - add an email address to a group
 ```
 ### ~/python-google-data/credentials.json
 This file is created (and downloaded) from the Google Developer Console for your project. ([Python Quickstart](https://developers.google.com/admin-sdk/directory/v1/quickstart/python))